 No course may be used to fulfill requirements for both degrees.

-Prior to the second week of the quarter of graduation, students must file a “Petition for Advancement to Candidacy” for the M.A. with the Economics Graduate Advisor.
+Prior to the second week of the quarter of graduation, students must file a “Petition for Advancement to Candidacy” for the M.A. with the Economics Graduate Advisors.

 UCLA Department of Economics

 8283 Bunche Hall Mail Stop: 147703 Los Angeles, CA 90095